PixelViewer Installation and Upgrade Guide

 Reference: How can I edit/create new launcher items in Unity by hand?

-Currently PixelViewer lacks of ability to detect screen DPI on Linux, so you may find that UI displays too small on Hi-DPI screen.
-In this case you can open Application Options of PixelViewer, find User interface scale factor and change the scale factor to proper value.
+Currently PixelViewer lacks the ability to detect screen DPI on Linux, so you may find that the UI displays too small on Hi-DPI screens.
+In this case you can launch PixelViewer with the -screen-scale-factor {scale-factor} argument to set the scale factor to a proper value.

 Upgrade

-PixelViewer checks for update periodically when you are using.
-It will notify you to upgrade once the update found.
-Alternatively you can click Check for update item in the Other actions menu on the right hand side of toolbar (application menu on the top-left of screen on macOS) to check whether the update is available or not.
+PixelViewer checks for updates periodically while you are using it.
+It will notify you to upgrade once an update is found.
+Alternatively you can click Check for update item in the Other actions menu on the right hand side of toolbar (application menu on the top-left of screen on macOS) to check whether an update is available.

-PixelViewer supports self updating, so you just need to click Update button and wait for updating completed.
-If you are using PixelViewer before 1.106.0.222 on macOS, you just need to download and extract new package, override all existing files to upgrade.
+PixelViewer supports self updating, so you just need to click Update button and wait for the update to complete.